No more work! On 30 July 2015 I retired, I am now traveling the world.

 As far as food is concerned, up to my visit to Myanmar, I considered the food in Việt Nam as the best I had anywhere.
 The food in Myanmar was very much the same, with the addition of hot sauce being available in most places.
 In 2014 I visited Georgia.
 The food in Georgia is as good as or better than the one in Việt Nam and Myanmar.
 Especially the wine in Georgia is superb.

 I try to identify animals and plants that I have pictures for.
 I have the list of all the species that I have identified.
 The list includes the binomial scientific names together with the English names, and, where known, the German and French names.
-The list contains links to the Encyclopedia of Life entry and the Wikipedia entry for each species, to the Wikipedia entry, as well as a link to my pictures of that species.
+The list contains links to the Encyclopedia of Life entry and the Wikipedia entry for each species, as well as a link to my pictures of that species.
 I also have a built a graphical classification tree for all the species on my website.
 I have summarized the number of species per country that I have online.
 I have encountered quite a few species that are endemic to a country or a small area, they are listed in a list of endemics.

 Since I have especially many pictures of nature, birds, and other animals, I have listed them in separate bird pages, nature pages, a page with butterflies and a page where you can select the species type.
 There are some birds, flowers, and butterflies that I could not identify.
 Here are a list of unidentified birds, a list of unidentified flowers, and a list of unidentified butterflies.
 If you can identify any of these birds, flowers, or butterflies, I would appreciate it if you could put the name in the form and submit it.